goodyduru/goodyduru.github.io/_drafts/2023-09-21-ipc-named-pipes.md

 ```

 Here, a named pipe is created using the [`mkfifo()`](https://man7.org/linux/man-pages/man3/mkfifo.3.html) function.
 The file is opened in read-only mode.
 Data is read from the pipe and printed to console in a loop.
 The loop is ended when _end_ is sent.
 The file is closed and deleted.
 The read is blocked until there's data in the pipe.

+Note that data decoded to a utf-8 string, because it's originally received as a byte string.

 ### Performance
 Named pipes are pretty fast.
 [IPC-Bench](https://github.com/goldsborough/ipc-bench#benchmarked-on-intelr-coretm-i5-4590s-cpu--300ghz-running-ubuntu-20041-lts) was able to send 254,880 1KB messages per second on an Intel(R) Core(TM) i5-4590S CPU @ 3.00GHz running Ubuntu 20.04.1 LTS.
 That's fast enough to serve most processes' communication needs.